 Customers get a 1% cash back for monthly debit card purchases of up to $300,000.
 That’s up to $360 cashback annually!

-In addition, the bank account does not charge you a monthly maintenance fee, overdraft fee, early account closure fee, or insufficient funds fee.
+In addition, the bank account does not charge you a monthly maintenance fee, overdraft fee, or any other hidden fees.

 The First Internet Bank Account

-This Indiana-based bank is among the few pioneers of online banking, founded in 1998 and employing over 271 people as of June 2021.
+This Indiana-based online bank was founded in 1998 and employs over 271 people as of June 2021.

 The bank is internet-based and does not have branch locations.
 Furthermore, it gives its customers a $10 ATM fee reimbursement each month because, without branches, they don’t have ATMs of their own.